 Other changes to the Rafale M include a stronger airframe and main gear to withstand "smackdown" landings on carriers; a built-in, power-operated pilot boarding ladder; a carrier microwave landing system that makes landings procedure much easier than with earlier French carrier aircraft; and a "Telemir" inertial navigation system that can obtain position reference data from the carrier.
 The modifications to the Rafale M added about 500 kilograms (1,100 pounds) to its empty weight relative to the Rafale C. In the interests of commonality with other Rafale variants, the Rafale M does not have folding wings.BACK_TO_TOP

-* Although the Rafale development program has gone well, the program has not gone quite so smoothly politically.
-The generally unexpected end of the Cold War caused complications for all the Western fourth-generation fighter efforts, resulting in program stretchouts and reduced buys.
+* Although the Rafale development program went well, the program did not go quite so smoothly politically.
+The somewhat unexpected end of the Cold War caused complications for all the Western fourth-generation fighter efforts, resulting in program stretchouts and reduced buys.

 First flight of a production Rafale, an Aeronavale Rafale M, was in July 1999, the same day the M02 prototype Rafale M landed on the new French aircraft carrier CHARLES DE GAULLE.
 The Aeronavale's requirements were regarded as more pressing than those of the AA, since the Aeronavale's "first line" air combat fighter was the honored but antiquated Vought Crusader, while the AA had the perfectly modern Mirage 2000.

-An "F3+" standard is to be introduced from 2012, to improve multirole integration and improve the Rafale's position in the export market.
-One of the big improvements of the F3+ standard will be an "Active Electronically Scanned Array (AESA)" derivative of the RBE2 radar.
-An AESA can be thought of as an "RF array processor", made up of a grid of "transmit/receive (T/R)" modules that each have transmitter and receiver circuitry.
+An "F3R" -- AKA "F3+" or "F3-04T" -- standard was then developed to improve multi-role integration and strengthen the Rafale's position in the export market.
+One of the big improvements of the F3R standard was an "Active Electronically Scanned Array (AESA)" derivative of the RBE2 radar.
+An AESA can be thought of as an "RF array processor", made up of a grid of "transmit/receive (T/R)" modules, more than a thousand of them, that each have transmitter and receiver circuitry.
 The T/R modules operate together, with some modules being programmed to perform one set of functions, say to operate as a radar, while others simultaneously operate as, say, a jammer.

-All 60 Aeronavale machines are expected to be delivered by 2012.
+All 60 Aeronavale machines are now in service.
 Although the Aeronavale had planned that 35 of the 60 would be Rafale BM two-seaters, the Rafale BM was canceled in late 2004 as an economy measure.
 Ironically, the planned uses of the money released by the cancellation included updates to Rafale systems that had become obsolete during the extended development cycle, as well as funding for the next Rafale production batch.

 The Rafale introduced the AASM to combat in Afghanistan in 2008.
 A deployment there in 2010 featured F3-standard machines that could carry the Damocles and the Reco NG pod, with full qualification of weaponry.
-Rafales participated in the NATO air campaign in support of the Libyan insurgency of in 2011, with the Rafales kitted up with Damocles and AASM.
+Rafales participated in the NATO air campaign in support of the Libyan revolution in 2011, the Rafales being kitted up with Damocles and AASM.
+They later supported the 2013 French intervention in Mali against Islamists -- this campaign gradually expanding into attacks on islamists in the Central African Republic and Nigeria -- and then the multi-national campaign against Islamic State (IS) insurgents in Iraq and Syria from 2014.
+A particularly intensive series of strikes were performed against IS, following the bloody terror attacks in Paris on the night of 13:14 November 2015.

 The AA expects to obtain 212 Rafales.
-Originally the plan had been for 60% of them to be two-seaters, but along with the cancellation of the Rafale BM in late 2004, the service did another about-face, deciding to only acquire two-seaters for conversion training and the nuclear strike mission, reducing the proportion of two-seaters to about 40%.
-Dassault officials believe that the improved software provided by the F3 standard actually will allow the single-seaters to perform complex missions without overburdening the pilot.
+Originally the plan had been for 60% of them to be two-seaters, but in parallel with the cancellation of the Rafale BM in late 2004, the AA did another about-face, deciding to only acquire two-seaters for conversion training and the nuclear strike mission, reducing the proportion of two-seaters to about 40%.
+Dassault officials believe that the improved software provided by the F3 standard will allow the single-seaters to perform complex missions without overburdening the pilot.

 * Dassault officials are considering next-generation improvements to the Rafale, with features such as thrust-vectoring and uprated M88 engines; improved stealth; and enlarged AESA arrays to provide greater spherical coverage.
-A high-profile future option is next-generation computing systems and data links to allow a two-seat Rafale B to control unmanned aerial vehicles (UAVs) for reconnaissance and strike support.
-Reconnaissance UAVs would be able to identify targets and even designate them with a laser for attacks with guided munitions launched by the Rafale, or an armed UAV could perform the attacks directly.
-Communications between the Rafale and the UAVs could be performed over satellite links, and such communications links could also be used by the Rafale to obtain information from surveillance platforms, such as an AWACS or Joint-STARS aircraft.
+A high-profile future option is next-generation computing systems and data links to allow a two-seat Rafale B to control drones for reconnaissance and strike support.
+Reconnaissance drone would be able to identify targets and even designate them with a laser for attacks with guided munitions launched by the Rafale, or an armed drone could perform the attacks directly.
+Communications between the Rafale and the drones could be performed over satellite links, and such communications links could also be used by the Rafale to obtain information from surveillance platforms, such as an AWACS or Joint-STARS aircraft.

 * Dassault has banded together with Thales and SNECMA in the "Rafale International" business group, which is working on a Mark 2 export version of the fighter.
 Dassault has a 60% share in the group, while Thales and SNECMA both have a 20% share.
 The Rafale Mk.2 will have the uprated SNECMA M88-3 powerplant with 20% more thrust; improved ground attack software; the AESA RBE2 radar; and conformal fuel tanks.